 Jimmy Fallon's The Tonight Show recently featured a Beat Saber section where both the host and his guest, Brie Larson, played the VR Game.

 Normally, it would just be a regular bit of marketing that could benefit the whole VR industry but now it appears that YouTube's algorithm is automatically flagging any content creators' videos featuring the song and automatically blocks them.

 When he reached out to Beat Games, they couldn't help him unfortunately because the issue is on YouTube's end due to the algorithm detecting the same Content ID, automatically claiming the video in the process.

-Beat Games did, however, reach out to Jimmy Fallon's network and stated that they will attempt to fix this issue on their end, but when it comes to the bottom line, it was YouTube's mistake and it's possible that Fallon's team wasn't even aware of the automatic copyright claims.
+Beat Games did, however, to Jimmy Fallon's network and stated that they will attempt to fix this issue on their end, but when it comes to the bottom line, it was YouTube's mistake and it's possible that Fallon's team of the automatic copyright claims.

 Meanwhile, there don't seem to be any flags or claims on videos featuring Jaroslav Beck ft.
 Summer Haze - Escape, which was the song Brie Larson was going through.

 There may be a logical explanation behind this but we are entirely certain this is a super secret conspiracy where Marvel wouldn't let anyone know what Captain Marvel was doing during the time she was missing from Avengers movies.